 For thousands of years, humans have cared for horse hooves.
 We trimmed them, and stuck all sorts of things on their feet in an effort to make them not fall to pieces.
 There have been leather shoes, a trendy moment until 1000 AD for bronze shoes, and the for the longest time, iron shoes were the norm.
 Eventually, we switched to steel or aluminum, which are still the most popular type of shoes for horses But within the last twenty years, a new shoe is being developed.
 Multiple companies have begin experimenting with plastic and composite horseshoes to try to find a comfortable and healthy alternative to horses.
 And that brings us to the start of our story, when my friend decided to try glue on shoes with her horse.

 Glue on shoes are so rare that I have never seen them in person, let alone put on.
-To be fair though, I am a home dwelling troll who hates leaving the house, so it would be very unlikely that someone is going to put some on in my yard.
+To be fair though, I am a home dwelling troll who hates leaving the house, and it would be very unlikely that someone is going to put on some in my yard, so it’s probably not that surprising I haven’t seen it.
 But now that I board Stu, it brings me all sorts of opportunities to see exotic barnyard sights.

 King, my friend’s horse, has been barefoot for the last year, and prior to that, had the standard metal horse shoes.
 He has not seemed totally comfortable in either though, which is why she decided to try the glue on shoes.